RARE BREEDS TRUST OF AUSTRALIA

 Meet the team: Susan Locke

 I’m passionate about the need to preserve rare breed poultry as a sustainability and biodiversity action for the future.
-Embedded in that is a deep respect for the breeders who created heritage poultry breeds through talent, inspiration and commitment and respect for those who take that work forward.
+Embedded in that is a deep respect for the 19th and 20th century breeders who created the heritage poultry breeds we now have in Australia through talent, inspiration and commitment.
+Plus my interest in history makes me appreciate the extent to which chickens (and other domestic livestock) are part and parcel of changes across historical eras One of my favourite books is Andrew Lawler's "How the Chicken Crossed the World: The Story of the Bird that Powers Civilisations".
+Its a great read.

 The greatness of a nation can be judged by the way its animals are treated.
 Mahatma Gandhi